 Who we are

 Community Health is a division of Benalla Health and was established in 1989 to provide community-based services to both the Benalla and Mansfield districts.
-Since its inception, the service has grown from a small team of employees offering three programs to a staff of over 66 encompassing a broad range of Community and Allied Health services.
+Since its inception, the service has grown from a small team of employees offering three programs to a staff of more than 60 encompassing a broad range of community and allied health services.